Marcia Bjornerud

-Marcia Bjornerud is an American structural geologist and writer.
+Marcia Bjornerud (1962) is an American structural geologist and writer.
 She is the Walter Schober Professor of Environmental Studies and Professor of Geosciences at Lawrence University.
 She is a contributing writer to Elements, the science and technology blog of The New Yorker.

 Her book Timefulness was a finalist for the 2018 Los Angeles Times Book Prize for Science and Technology.
+She was awarded the John Burroughs Medal for nature writing in 2025, for her book Turning to Stone: Discovering the Subtle Wisdom of Rocks.

+Marcia Bjornerud was born in 1962.